themarkappleby/motext/readme.md

   // Load the motext font
   motext.loadFont('https://unpkg.com/motext@1.2.0/dist/fonts/motext.svg').then(() => {
-    // Initialize and play the motext animation motext.init('#target').play()
+    // Initialize and play the motext animation
+    // Optionally pass in some paramaters
+    motext.init('#target', {
+      color: 'blue',
+      revealProperty: 'scale'
+    }).play()
   })
 </script>
 ```

 ## Getting Started

-Though you can import motext via CDN like in the example above, most users will likely want to bring in motext as a project dependancy which you can do via `npm install motext --save` for NPM or `yarn add motext` for Yarn.
+Though you *can* import motext via CDN like in the example above, most users will likely want to bring in motext as a project dependancy which you can do via `npm install motext --save` for NPM or `yarn add motext` for Yarn.

 You can then import motext with `import motext from 'motext'` in your Javascript.